GoogleChrome/web.dev/src/site/content/en/blog/reporting-observer/index.md

 ## The API

-`ReportingObserver` is not unlike the other "observer" APIs such as `IntersectionObserver` and `ResizeObserver`.
+`ReportingObserver` is not unlike the other `Observer` APIs such as `IntersectionObserver` and `ResizeObserver`.
 You give it a callback; it gives you information.
 The information that the callback receives is a list of issues that the page caused: